-NOTICE OF A SPECIAL SESSION MEETING

-(In compliance with Sec.
+NOTICE OF A SPECIAL SESSION MEETING (In compliance with Sec.
 551.041, Et.
 Seq., Tex.
 Gov't.
 Code)

-NOTICE is hereby given that a quorum of the members of the Jersey Village City Council will meet with the 2020 Charter Review Commission on September 28, 2020 at 6:00 p.m. at the Civic Center Auditorium, 16327 Lakeview Drive, Jersey Village, Texas, for the purpose of discussing with the Commission how well the City is operating under the existing Charter and offering recommendations for amendments to the existing Charter.
+NOTICE is hereby given that a quorum of the members of the Jersey Village City Council will meet with the 2024 Charter Review Commission on October 15, 2024, at 6:00 p.m. at the Civic Center, 16327 Lakeview Drive, Jersey Village, Texas, for the purpose of discussing with the Commission how well the City is operating under the existing Charter and offering recommendations for amendments to the existing Charter.
+A quorum of the City Council will be physically present at the meeting; however, some Council Members may participate in the meeting via videoconference.